A University-Wide Focus on Studying the Humanities Broadens Students’ Horizons

 "What I love most about my major is the subjectivity with which I can approach every course," said Almeida, who is minoring in philosophy.
 "There are so many interesting niche topics, and my assignments do not feel like ‘work.’"

-As chair of the University’s Division of Humanities and director of the Global Studies program, Brett McCormick, Ph.D., helps ensure that all students – regardless of their major – are exposed to the humanities through the core curriculum.
+As chair of the University’s Department of Human Sciences and director of the Global Studies program, Brett McCormick, Ph.D., helps ensure that all students – regardless of their major – are exposed to the humanities through the core curriculum.
 He wants students who only take a few humanities courses to get as much out of them as possible, and to be able to connect what they learn across all of their courses.

 "We have designed the core curriculum not just to make sure that our students cover some of the humanities, but to let them know that these fields exist and the opportunities they might have in them," he said.
 "Students may discover that they have other aptitudes or interests that they can also pursue."